Demonstrate leadership in Indigenous Relations.

 • Strong support from community; compelling evidence from community of increasingly positive impacts of company’s programs and activities

-PAR Bronze Level
+PAIR Bronze Level

 • 55 - 64% confirmed score